dvillalba00/Pavement-Crack-Detection/README.md

 2. Move into the Pavement-Crack-Detection folder: `cd Pavement-Crack-Detection`

-3. Make a `data` folder in the repository: `mkdir data`

-4. Upload the `.tif` image into the `data` folder that is to be thresholded
+3. Move the `.tif` image into the `data` folder that is to be thresholded

-5. Now the environment is set up for the jupyter notebook.
+4. Now the environment is set up for the jupyter notebook.
 While in the Pavement-Crack-Detection folder, open jupyter notebook locally from your terminal.

-6. Open the `InteractiveCrackDetection.ipynb` and follow along with the image segmentation and thresholding steps in the notebook.
+5. Open the `InteractiveCrackDetection.ipynb` and follow along with the steps in the notebook.